Frequently Asked Questions

 A. TICA is The International Cat Association, the World's Largest Genetic Registry of Pedigreed Cats.
 Omaste, whose registered name is Uluru BC Omaste Po of Quincunx, is a TICA Champion.

-Q. Who has the biggest paws?
+Q. Who are the AcroCats?

 Q. Why is the Great Canadian Theatre Company involved in Terzo's MEWSical Society?

-IF YOU HAVE FURTHER QUESTIONS
+IF YOU HAVE FURTHER QUESTIONS email and also

-AND JOIN OUR FAN CLUB (both HERE and on Facebook)
+JOIN OUR FAN CLUB HERE

 FIND OUT MORE ABOUT SIMON TEAKETTLE INK ON OUR FACT SHEET |